Quansight/Quansight-website/apps/consulting/posts/panel-holoviews-learning-aid.md

 ![](/posts/panel-holoviews-learning-aid/panelholo-img-6.png)

 A complete tutorial of plotting in Holoviews is beyond the scope of this learning aid.
 For this example, just know that `hv.Scatter(dataframe, kdims='x_column', vdims='y_column')` will produce a scatter plot.
-The documentation https://holoviews.org/getting_started/Introduction.html can be consulted for additional specifics.
+The [HoloViews documentation][holoviews documentation] can be consulted for additional specifics.

 ```python
 hv.Scatter(data=autompg, kdims='mpg', vdims='weight').opts(tools=['hover'], size=6, title='Example Scatter Plot')